btree1970/variant-ui/README.md

 **Pro tip:** For the best experience, enable auto-approval for file edits in the variant directories.
 This lets your AI agent work seamlessly without constant permission prompts.

+**Pro tip for Claude Code users:** Use Claude sub-agents to run every code change in each variant in parallel.
+This dramatically speeds up iteration when testing multiple approaches simultaneously.

 Once added to your MCP client, you can use these commands in any conversation:

 ### Example prompts